Back To Search Results

 Epidemiology

 Worldwide, most HIV infections are caused by HIV-1, and in 2018, an estimated 38 million people were infected globally.[14]
-HIV-2 infections make up the minority of cases, and it is estimated that about 1-2 million globally have HIV-2, though estimates have been difficult to ascertain.[15]
+HIV-2 infections make up the minority of cases, and it is estimated that about 1 to 2 million individuals globally have HIV-2, though estimates have been difficult to ascertain.[15]
 The majority of cases are concentrated in West Africa, where HIV-2 is endemic.
 Prevalence rates are greater than 1% in Cape Verde, Guinea-Bissau, Senegal, The Gambia, Mali, Cote d’Ivoire, Sierra Leone, and Nigeria.[3][16]
-Although less common, HIV-2 infection has also been reported in several other regions, including Europe, South America, Asia, and the United States.[17]
-Between 2010–2017, 198 cases of HIV-2 had been reported in the United States by the CDC.[4][18]
+Although less common, HIV-2 infection has also been reported in several other regions, including Europe, South America, Asia, and the US.[17]
+Between 2010 and 2017, 198 cases of HIV-2 had been reported in the US by the Centers for Disease Control and Prevention.[4][18]

-Of the new cases identified, 55% were diagnosed in the Northeast, with an additional 30% being diagnosed in the Southern United States.[4]
-The majority of US cases are acquired through heterosexual contact (61.1%), with a minority related to MSM (25.3%) or IVDU (11.6%).[4]
-In the United States, the overall prevalence of HIV-2 is thought to be approximately 0.5% to 1%, but historical limitations in HIV-2 testing suggest this is likely an underestimate.
+Of the new cases identified, 55% were diagnosed in the Northeast, with 30% being diagnosed in the Southern US.[4]
+The majority of US cases are acquired through heterosexual contact (61.1%), with a minority related to men who have sex with men (25.3%) or intravenous drug users (11.6%).[4]
+In the US, the overall prevalence of HIV-2 is thought to be approximately 0.5% to 1%, but historical limitations in HIV-2 testing suggest this is likely an underestimate.

-Several studies have demonstrated that the demographics of HIV-2 are shifting.[12]
-The peak global incidence likely occurred sometime in the 1970-the 1980s, at which time Guinea Bissau had a remarkable point prevalence of 8% to 10%.[19][20]
-HIV serostatus surveys in Guinea have supported this notion and found that prevalence among adults over 40 approaches 20%, while it remains low at 1% to 2% among younger adults.[10]
+Results from several studies have demonstrated that the demographics of HIV-2 are shifting.[12]
+The peak global incidence likely occurred sometime in the 1970s or 1980s, when Guinea Bissau had a remarkable point prevalence of 8% to 10%.[19][20]
+HIV serostatus surveys in Guinea have supported this notion and found that prevalence among adults older than 40 approaches 20%, while it remains low at 1% to 2% among younger adults.[10]
 However, prevalence rates across West African nations have steadily declined over the past several decades.
 In Guinea, prevalence had decreased from 8.3% in the 1990s to 4.7% by the mid-2000s, while concurrently, HIV-1 prevalence rose from 0.5% to 3.6% over the same period.[21]
 The reasons for this are unclear, but several studies have identified decreasing viral fitness, lower transmission efficiency, and competitive exclusion of HIV-1 as possible mechanisms.[22][23]
-Phylogenetic and modeling studies have attributed up to 30% of the decline in HIV-2 prevalence to competitive exclusion, with the remaining 70% attributable to population-level sociobehavioral interventions.[24][10]
+Phylogenetic and modeling studies have attributed up to 30% of the decline in HIV-2 prevalence to competitive exclusion, with the remaining 70% attributable to population-level socio-behavioral interventions.[24][10]

 Pathophysiology